jonjack/playground/docs/actions.md

 ### TLDR

-In simple terms, Actions are just objects that take a Request as a parameter and return a Result.
-They are essentially the gateway in and out of an application.
+For responding to client requests, Actions act as the  main entry/exit point to our application-specific code.
+In simple terms, they are just objects that take a Request as a parameter and return a Result.

 When a request for a resource is made to your Play application, the framework will search the `routes` file to try and match the request to a particular URL pattern.
 If a match is found, the framework will invoke the method for that pattern and pass it an object representing the `Request`.
 In return, the framework expects an `Action` object to be returned by the method.
 This `Action` object is then used to build the `Response` which the framework takes care of passing back to the client.

 ```scala
 GET      /home         HomeController.homeActionBuilderMethod